New Edition!

 Hiring Immigrants

 Federal law prohibits hiring workers not authorized to work in the United States.
-You and each new employee are required to complete Form I-9, Employment Eligibility Verification (discussed below).
+You and each new employee are required to complete IRS Form I-9, Employment Eligibility Verification (discussed below).

 Job Descriptions